SamanDaneshvar/Codeshare-Plus/README.md

 Codeshare Plus is written using AutoHotkey.
 Therefore, it is only available on Windows.
 The executable file is also made using AutoHotkey's built-in script compiler (Ahk2Exe).

 ## Disclaimer
 Codeshare Plus is free, and is not affiliated, associated with, authorized, endorsed by, or in any way officially connected with Codeshare.io.
-The name and logo of Codeshare are registered trademarks of Codeshare.io.
+The Codeshare name and logo are registered trademarks of Codeshare.io.